-Additional benefit: A lump sum is paid on the death of a fund member (up to age 55) to the dependent spouse (if married) or parents (if single).
+Additional benefit: A lump sum is paid on the death of a fund member (up to age 55) to the dependent spouse (if married) or parents (if single), for funeral purposes.

 The benefits are paid in addition to social insurance benefits.

 All provident fund benefits are payable abroad.